nrfconnect/ncs-example-application/README.md

-# Zephyr Example Application
+# nRF Connect SDK example application

-This repository contains a Zephyr example application.
-The main purpose of this repository is to serve as a reference on how to structure Zephyr-based applications.
+This repository contains an nRF Connect SDK example application.
+The main purpose of this repository is to serve as a reference on how to structure nRF Connect SDK based applications.
 Some of the features demonstrated in this example are:

 - Basic [Zephyr application][app_dev] skeleton
 - [Zephyr workspace applications][workspace_app]